teejayvanslyke/travels-with-vincent/_posts/2022-08-25-moving-to-pittsburgh.markdown

 America](https://www.strongtowns.org/journal/2022/8/16/the-deadliest-stroad-in-america)
 for pedestrians.)

-Now, before you say "You should go to <insert impoverished country here>
+Now, before you say "You should go to \<insert impoverished country here\>
 and see how good you have it"—that's not an argument for not demanding progress and change here.
-Yes, America _is_ a land of plenty.
+Yes, America is a land of plenty, materially.
 The economic engine here is unparalleled to anything that's ever come before it.
 And we should continue that spirit of innovation and abundance.
 But just like the smog-filled cityscapes of the early 20th century gave way to clean air and water initiatives that have vastly improved the lives of city dwellers across America, so too should livable street initiatives clear the streets of private automobiles and herald a new era of livable cities.

 Anyway.